| Appeal Decision 76 - Certificate of Lawful Development.

 side roof slope of the original two-storey rear projection, and would have involved the raising of the party

 wall of the latter structure, which is shared with the adjoining property.
+The key issue was whether the

 works to the party wall would constitute “Development within the curtilage of a dwellinghouse” and fall within

 the scope of Part 1 of the GPDO.
+The Council argued that to

 build up the party wall with the adjoining property, by raising the combined thickness of the joint wall to the